+Sometimes you just happen to fall in love with someone older or younger than you.
+Other times you're naturally attracted to women older or younger than yourself.
 Some people claim that age differences do not matter in relationships.
 But the truth is, it often does.
 When does age difference matter in lesbian relationships and what can you do to ensure your relationship will survive?

 How to make age differences workFirst you need to be open to the fact that even though you love each other and have so much in common, one thing that is different about you is the amount of time you have lived.
 It’s not a deal breaker, but it can cause conflict.
 Everyone is different, but people tend to go through different stages at certain ages of their lives.

 For example, many women attend college in their early 20s to early 30s.
 You might spend your twenties hanging out a lot with your friends, partying and jumping from job to job.
 In your forties, you might be more settled in your job, have some money saved for retirement, own a house and have children who are adults themselves.